The magnitude of categories of texts enriched by language models: Obtaining enriched categories from an LM

 since $p_x$ is assumed to be a probability mass function on $A\cup\{\dagger\}$.
 For general $m\geq 1$,

-The two sums in \eqref{eq:decomp_T} follow from the definition of $T(x)$ and $\pi$, where the first sum accounts for finished texts (i.e. those ending in $\dagger)$, and the second sum accounts for unfinished texts of length $N$.
+The two sums in \eqref{eq:decomp_T} follow from the definition of $T(x)$ and $\pi$, where the first sum accounts for finished texts (i.e.~those ending in $\dagger)$, and the second sum accounts for unfinished texts of length $N$.
 We obtain \eqref{eq:decomp_a} by identifying $a\in A^m$ with $(a',a'')\in A^{m-1}\times A$.
-Then \eqref{eq:reordering} follows by rewriting $\pi(xa\dagger|x)$ as $\pi(xa|x)p(\dagger|xa)$ and reordering the terms.
+Then \eqref{eq:reordering} follows by rewriting the term corresponding to $i=m-1$ in the leftmost sum as $\pi(xa'|x)p(\dagger|xa')$, where $a'\in A^{m-1}$, and then moving it to the rightmost sum.
 The expression in \eqref{eq:previous_step} equals one in virtue of the induction hypothesis. \end{proof}